Ozempic Overview

 • Severe abdominal pain, repeated vomiting, dehydration, sudden vision changes, or possible allergic reactions should be evaluated promptly by a licensed clinician.

-• The broader Ozempic page is a starting point for understanding the label, not a substitute for medical care.
+• This page summarizes label language, but it is not a substitute for medical care.

 • If you are trying to document what happened, keep the product name, dose changes, symptom timeline, and clinician visits together.